Botox® for Migraine and Temporomandibular Joint Pain Relief

-Repetitive facial expressions cause muscle contractions that result to skin wrinkling.
+Repetitive facial expressions cause muscle contractions that result in skin wrinkling.
 When injected precisely and in minute amounts, BOTOX® relieves muscle tension and restores the natural form of both muscle and skin, thereby diminishing the appearance of wrinkles.
-It is very important that you go to trained experts for BOTOX® injections to ensure not only beautiful, natural looking results but your health and safety as well.
+It is very important that you go to trained experts for BOTOX® injections to ensure not only beautiful, natural-looking results but your health and safety as well.

 BOTOX® for Migraine Relief

 The FDA approved BOTOX® for Migraine relief in 2010.
 It is indicated for patients with a history of migraines and for those who have tension or migraine headaches for at least 15 days per month.

 Aside from relieving muscle tension, experts believe that BOTOX® also has the ability to block pain signals from traveling to the brain.
 You can think of it as a roadblock that prevents pain signals from reaching the nerve ending around your head and neck.
 Patients who have had this treatment say that they started to feel results 2-3 weeks after the initial treatment.

 BOTOX® for Temporomandibular Joint Disorder